APTrust/dart-docs/docs/dart3/users/jobs/run.md

+---
+description: >-
+  Check the DART 3 run summary before starting a job, then follow each packaging, validation, and upload step.
+---

 # Run Your Job

 After defining the files your job will work with and the optional packaging, metadata, and upload steps, the Run page displays a summary of the work that DART will perform.
 Review the details to ensure that everything looks right, then click the __Run__ button to run the job.